SkretasLab/ProteoSeeker/README.md

 ~~~

 ## 3.3 Command-line
 <p align="justify">To run ProteoSeeker through the command-line, a parameter file facilitates the process greatly.
 By using one of the template parameter files, the user can easily customize the values for the options of ProteoSeeker and run it.
 To run ProteoSeeker, at first, its environment shoulb be activated.
-To run ProteoSeeker by its "seek" mode and "type 2 or 3" analysis or by its "taxonomy" mode and "COMEBin/MetaBinner" route, one should set the path to the protein database in the parameters file or provide it as an argument.
-The user can run ProteoSeeker based on certain parameter files by the "seek" mode and "type 1" analysis or by the "taxonomy" mode and "Kraken2" route, without the need to make any modifcation in the parameter file or provide any other arguments.
+To run ProteoSeeker by its seek mode and type 2 or 3 analysis or by its taxonomy mode and COMEBin/MetaBinner route, one should set the path to the protein database in the parameters file or provide it as an argument.
+The user can run ProteoSeeker based on certain parameter files by the seek mode and type 1 analysis or by the taxonomy mode and Kraken2 route, without the need to make any modifcation in the parameter file or provide any other arguments.
 You can find the mode and analysis type or route applied by ProteoSeeker in the run according to the parameter file used, based on the table below.
 All template parameter files are ready to be used to run ProteoSeeker by analyzing the sample with the SRA code "SRR12829170".
 Each parameter file is also set up to handle either FASTQ paired-end input or FASTA contig(s)/genome(s) input (given that the SRA code is removed from the parameter file).
 The template parameter files 1, 2, 3, 4 and 5 can directly be used to run ProteoSeeker without modifications, as they do not require a protein datbase.
 Parameter file 6, needs a protein database and certain modifications to be used by ProteoSeeker (as described below).</p>

 Index | Parameter file | Mode | Analysis Type | Route | Input
 --- | --- | --- | --- | --- | ---